Geometry of transcendental singularities of complex analytic functions and vector fields: Three applications

 With this in mind, the following is straightforward.

-\begin{lemma} Let $X$ be a singular complex analytic vector field on $M$ with an essential singularity at $e\in M$.
-There exists an incomplete trajectory $z(\tau)$ of $X$ having $\alpha$ or $\omega$--limit at $e\in M$ if and only if there exists a finite asymptotic value $a \in\CC_t$ of $\Psi_X$, whose asymptotic path $\alpha_a (\tau)$ is a trajectory of $X$. \end{lemma}
+\begin{theorem}[Incomplete trajectories and finite singular values] Let $X$ be a singular complex analytic vector field on $M$.
+The following statements are equivalent. \begin{enumerate}[label=\arabic*),leftmargin=*] \item There exists an incomplete trajectory $z({\tt t} )$ of $X$ having $\alpha$ or $\omega$--limit at $z_{\tt s} \in M$.